Jiseeeh/pcso-lotto-api/readme.md

 ## Environment Variables

-This is only used for logging,
+This is only used for logging.

 `NODE_ENV=dev`

+This is only used for releasing.

+`GITHUB_TOKEN`

 ## API Reference